Counseling and Health Services

 Get help with emergency contraception, medical health emergencies, and sexual violence.

-Hamline students who are currently registered for classes and residing within the state of Minnesota are eligible for virtual appointments.
-Due to state-specific licensing requirements, we are legally restricted from providing services if you are located elsewhere.
+Hamline students who are currently registered for classes and residing within the state of Minnesota are eligible for appointments.
+Due to state-specific licensing requirements, we are legally restricted from providing virtual services if you are currently located outside the state of Minnesota.
 However, we can support you with short-term problem-solving and with finding qualified mental health providers in your area.

 All counseling information (including the fact that a student has been seen by a psychologist) is considered private information under the Minnesota State Privacy Act and laws covering privileged communication between a client and a therapist.
 Neither parents nor university employees have access to information about your participation in counseling, unless you specifically request your psychologist to share information.
 To ensure your privacy in virtual counseling, we only utilize secure, HIPAA-compliant video conferencing platforms.